quentinDERORY/RandomCountGenerator/README.md

  - 3 - 15%
  - 4 - 5%
  - 5 - 5%

 The method will save the last 100 numbers generated.
+It will send each generated number to a queue shared with the Writer Thread.

 ## frequencyMap():
 This function will return the frequency over the last 100 number generated for each number.

-## writeLastNumberToDisk():

-Method that reads the most recently generated random number and the current time and writes them both to disk on one line.
+# WriterThread:

+Thread polling from the number generated queue and log them in a file.